 A Certified B Corp, and New York State’s first Benefit Corporation, Greyston has become a role model for companies looking to do more for their communities.
 Profits from the bakery help support its parent organization, the non-profit Greyston Foundation, which provides child care, housing, health care, job training, a computer learning center, and more for low-income people in the community of Yonkers.

-Greyston employees regularly volunteer in the community, including a record 420 hours in 2014.
+Greyston employees regularly volunteer in the community.
 They host clean-up and beautification days, plant garden plots, and more.
-In 2013, Greyston even opened a new housing development with 92 energy-efficient apartments for local working families.
+Greyston even opened a new housing development with 92 energy-efficient apartments for local working families.